 We said goodbye to Kang Unang and left the historical house.
 In the late afternoon, our car arrived at the entrance gate of Gunung Halimun Salak National Park.
-“Why don’t you guys take a picture on the gate,” Erik said to me and Setyo.
 We stepped out of the car and took some pictures with a big sign of Malasari in the background.
-Few hundred meters from the entrance gate, we made another stop to take some shots of an expansive beautiful terraced paddy field, which was a signature of Malasari.
+A few hundred meters from the entrance gate, we made another stop to take some shots of an expansive beautiful terraced paddy field, which was a signature of Malasari.

 The road condition to Gandama’s house had eventually been a warming-up for both Setyo and me before we moved on to more potholed roads to reach Citalahab Kampong.
 As we rode further, we saw a sedan slipped on the road side and a pick-up car was trying to withdraw it using a big rope.
-Erik turned off the engine and got out of the car.
 We stopped a while until the sedan could be pulled and returned to the track.
 The pick-up car which was loaded with furniture made it successfully.
 The sedan driver was smiling when his car was back on the road.
-“I have ropes in the back just in case,” Erik, who was a mountain climber, told us.
 It was clear that any car riding on the road to the heart of the National Park needed to prepare for the worst case scenario and to bring the necessary tools.